 The ALV does not include the value of employer provided fuel.
-An alternative method in the valuation of fuel provided is 5.5 cents per mile for all personal/ commuting miles driven by the employee.
-The personal use value of employer-provided fuel is to be added to the Agency Report of the Taxable Value of Personal Use or a similar form adapted by agencies.
+An alternative method in the valuation of fuel provided is 5.5 cents per mile for all personal/commuting miles driven by the employee.
+The personal use value of employer-provided fuel is to be added to the Agency Report of the Taxable Value of Personal Use.